zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-drill-thru/essbase-drill-thru.md

 5. Close the outline browser tab.

 6. Open the query worksheet QueryDT.Sample within Sample\_Basic\_DT.xlsx.
-   Login to smart view.
-Select the application SampleDT and click **Connect** and click **Set active connection**.
+   Login to Smart View.
+Select the application SampleDT, click **Connect** and click **Set active connection**.

 7. Go to Smart View Ribbon, click **Options –> Cell Styles –> Essbase –> Data Cells** and pick colors for  Drill-through (blue), Read-Only (pink), Writable (green) and Linked Objects (yellow).

-   For example, Select "Drill-t  horugh" and double click on it and then double click "Backgroud" to pick the required  color.
+   For example, select **Drill-through**,  double click on it, and then double-click **Background** to pick the required color.

     Click **OK**.

      ![](./images/imageDT_03.png "")

-8. Refresh the sheet in smart view.
+8. Refresh the sheet in Smart View.
 Notice data cells E2 to E11 representing Sales figures for different Regions are all color coded green.
     ![](./images/imageDT_04.png "")

-## **Step 2:** Check the data in relational table(Optional)
+## **Step 2:** Check the data in relational table (optional)

    **Note**: The data is already loaded in the database.